-(A) The minimum septic tank volumetric capacity serving residences with one to four bedrooms shall be 1,500 gallons.
-An additional 250 gallons of septic tank volumetric capacity shall be provided per bedroom for residences with more than four bedrooms.
-Septic tank capacity shall be not less than three times the daily flow.

-(B) Septic tanks shall have at least two compartments separated by a baffle or equivalent arrangement.
+- (A) -The minimum septic tank size required for volumetric capacity serving residences of from with one to four bedrooms shall be 1,500 gallons.
+An additional 250 gallons of septic tank volumetric capacity shall be provided per bedroom shall be provided for each bedroom in excess of for residences with more than four bedrooms.
+Septic tank capacity shall be not less than three times the daily flow. - (B)- Septic tanks shall have at least two compartments separated by a baffle or equivalent arrangement.
 The inlet compartment shall have a capacity of not less than two-thirds the total volume.
-Access to each compartment shall be provided by a manhole 20 inches in minimum dimensions with a close-fitting manhole cover equipped with a durable handle to facilitate removal.

-(C) Septic tanks shall be installed so that manhole covers are within 6 inches of the ground surface.
-If the top of a septic tank is deeper than 6 inches from the ground surface, the tank shall be modified with risers so as to extend the manhole and covers to within 6 inches of the surface.
-Material used to extend the manhole covers shall have a watertight connection to the tank.
-A cleanout to finished grade shall be provided between the house and the septic tank.

-(D) A riser shall extend from each manhole cover to the surface of the ground so as to facilitate inspection and maintenance of the septic tank.
+Access to each compartment shall be provided by a manhole 20 inches in minimum dimensions with a close--fitting manhole cover equipped with a durable handle to facilitate removal. - (C)- Septic tanks shall be installed so that manhole covers are within 126 inches of the ground surface.
+If the top of a septic tank is deeper than 126 inches from the ground surface, the tank shall be modified with risers so as to extend the manhole and covers to within 126 inches of the surface.
+Material used to extend the manhole covers shall be of have a watertight connection to the same material as the septic tank.
+A cleanout to finished grade shall be provided between the house and the septic tank. - (D) A riser shall extend from each manhole cover to the surface of the ground so as to facilitate inspection and maintenance of the septic tank.
 The riser shall be of larger size than the manhole cover and shall be constructed of durable material.
-Heart grade redwood or an equivalent material is acceptable.

-(DE) Septic tanks shall be watertight and constructed of reinforced concrete, standard weight reinforced concrete blocks, or approved noncorrodible synthetic materials and certified by

-International Association of Plumbing and Mechanical Officials or stamped and certified by a California registered civil engineer as meeting the industry standards.
+Heart grade redwood or an equivalent material is acceptable. - (DE) -Septic tanks shall be watertight and constructed of reinforced concrete, standard weight reinforced concrete blocks, or approved noncorrodible synthetic materials.
+Metal and certified by International Association of Plumbing and Mechanical Officials or stamped and certified by a California registered civil engineer as meeting the industry standards.
 Wood or metal septic tanks shall not be permitted.
 Interior surfaces of concrete tanks shall be coated with a bituminous or similar compound to minimize corrosion.
 Installation shall be according to the manufacturer's instructions.
-Watertightness shall may be required to be demonstrated at the time of installation.
+Watertightness may be required to be demonstrated at the time of installation.
 Tank installation shall be according to manufacturer's specifications for backfill material and means for securing tank in place when pumped and/or in high groundwater.

-(F) Reinforced concrete and reinforced concrete block septic tanks shall be constructed with No. 3 (three-eighths inch) steel reinforcing bars placed 16 inches on center vertically and 20 inches on center horizontally with all cells grouted.
-Concrete septic tank covers shall be reinforced.

-(\underline{EG}) New or replacement tanks shall be designed to prevent solids in excess of 3/16 of an inch in diameter from passing into the dispersal system.
-This requirement may be satisfied by installation of an approved effluent filter.
+- (F) Reinforced concrete and reinforced concrete block septic tanks shall be constructed with No. 3 (three eighths inch) steel reinforcing bars placed 16 inches on center vertically and 20 inches on center horizontally with all cells grouted.
+Concrete septic tank covers shall be reinforced. - (EG) New or replacement tanks shall be designed to prevent solids in excess of-3/16 of an inch in diameter from passing into the dispersal system.
+This requirement can be satisfied by installation of an approved effluent filter. - (G) Figure 7.38.140(G) illustrates a typical septic tank design conforming to the requirements of this chapter.